-- Cultivate students’ thirst for understanding and their ability to ask good questions about the world around them.
-(This is part of the educational process that points motivationally outwards towards the world.
-The self needs to extend its boundaries, and this process starts with questions.)
+Cultivate students’ thirst for learning and abilities to ask good questions about the world around them.
+This is part of the educational process that points motivationally outwards, towards the world.
+The self needs to extend its boundaries, and this process starts with questions.

-- Nurture students’ responsibility for their own development, and ultimately for their own life.
-(This part of the educational process points motivationally inwards, towards the development of the self.
-Often, this aspect of the educational process manifests itself as a process of self-love or caring for oneself.)
+Nurture students’ responsibility for their own development, and ultimately for their own life.
+This part of the educational process points motivationally inwards, towards the development of one’s self.
+Often, this aspect of the educational process manifests itself as a process of self-love or caring for oneself.

 Different roles, different qualities